Choosing Outdoor Deck Materials? Here’s Where to Start.

 COST: From $1.50 per square foot.

 PRO: There’s a reason why many synthetic decking materials simulate the look of wood.
 There is nothing like this natural material for its warmth and expression of quality.
-The most popular species are cedar and redwood, for their durability.
+The most popular softwood species are cedar and redwood, for their good looks and natural moisture resistance.
 Natural tannins and oils resist insects well, and these woods are easy to stain, paint, and seal.
+Some decks are built with tropical hardwoods, such as ipe, which are incredibly resilient, and in some cases are accepted by fire codes that otherwise require concrete.

-COST: From $4 per square foot for cedar; from $6 per square foot for redwood.
+COST: From $4 per square foot for cedar; from $6 per square foot for redwood, $8 per square foot for ipe.

-PRO: Made from wood fibers and recycled plastics or PVC (polyvinyl chloride), composite and other synthetic decking is touted as near maintenance-free.
+PRO: Made from wood fibers bound by a resin, synthetic decking is nearly maintenance-free.
 It will not warp, splinter, or rot, and it repels insects.
-It requires no stain or sealing and offers plenty of selection for wood looks and colors.
+It requires no stain or sealing and offers a wide selection of simulated wood looks and colors.
 It also can be molded and so lends itself to curved shapes.
-It requires little care except cleaning with soapy water and a soft bristle brush.
+It requires little care except cleaning with soapy water and a soft-bristle brush.

 CON: Surfaces in darker colors can become hot in the sun and may fade over time.
-It can melt if exposed to high heat for a time, such as from a grill.
-Scratches can’t be buffed out and dropped greasy foods will stain it.
+It can melt if exposed to high heat, such as from a grill.
+Scratches can’t be buffed out, and dropped greasy foods might leave stains.
+It will not break down in a landfill.

 COST: From $5 per square foot.

-PRO: Also know as polyvinyl chloride, PVC is a thermoplastic that can be shaped and formed into a variety of products including decking.
+PRO: PVC (polyvinyl chloride) is a thermoplastic that can be shaped and formed into a variety of products including decking.
 A particularly hard plastic, it won’t scratch, warp, rot, split, or stain; it’s lightweight and easy to install and requires no annual treatments other than cleaning with soap and water.

 CON: More limited palette than composite.
-Will not break down in a landfill.
+It will not break down in a landfill.

 COST: From $4 per square foot.